-Entrepreneurship scholars have now shifted their interest towards enhancing the expertise of sustainable business strategies, comprising the adoption of ecological entrepreneurship (Gast et al., 2017) and sustainable entrepreneurship (Teran-Yepez et al.,2020).
-The entrepreneurial operations of business persons have been embedded with ecological ideals since the issue of global warming became well-known and the ecological effects of business as usual came into question (Guleria & Kaur, 2022).
-One can explain sustainable entrepreneurship as the preservation of nature, life support and community in the process of producing future products, processes and services to derive profit in which gain encompasses the economic as well as the non-economic gains to the individuals, the economy and the society (Shepherd and Patzelt, 2011).
-The opposite approach to inform further perception of the particular association between environmental entrepreneurship and economic performance, according to Ljungkvist and Andersen (2021), is the “ecopreneurial” perspective.
-The idea of ecopreneurship may be considered as a further extension of the concept of sustainable entrepreneurship, as it focuses on ecological and economic sustainability, i.e., the fundamental drive of ecopreneurs is to make money by promoting the solution of environmental issues (Schaltegger and Wagner, 2011).
-Eco-friendly approach, which affects goods and services, manufacturing process, technology, or company, be it administrative or technical, is ecopreneurship (Hoogendoorn et al., 2015).
-Since, as del Olmo-Garcia et al. (2023) mentioned, environmental entrepreneurship or green entrepreneurship or ecoprenuership will have particular significance in the rural environment, as it can create wealth through the effective and efficient utilization of natural resources.
+Entrepreneurship scholars have shifted their interest towards enhancing the expertise of sustainable business strategies, including the adoption of ecological entrepreneurship (Gast et al., 2017) and sustainable entrepreneurship (Teran-Yepez et al.,2020).
+The entrepreneurial operations of businesspeople have been embedded with ecological ideals since the issue of global warming became well known, and the ecological effects of business as usual came into question (Guleria & Kaur, 2022).
+One can explain sustainable entrepreneurship as the preservation of nature, life support, and community in the process of producing future products, processes, and services to derive profit, in which gain encompasses both economic and non-economic gains for individuals, the economy, and society (Shepherd and Patzelt, 2011).
+According to Ljungkvist and Andersen (2021), the opposite approach informs further perceptions of the particular association between environmental entrepreneurship and economic performance.
+The idea of ecopreneurship may be considered as a further extension of the concept of sustainable entrepreneurship, as it focuses on ecological and economic sustainability; that is, the fundamental drive of ecopreneurs is to make money by promoting solutions to environmental issues (Schaltegger and Wagner, 2011).
+An eco-friendly approach, which affects goods and services, manufacturing processes, technology, or company, be it administrative or technical, is ecopreneurship (Hoogendoorn et al., 2015).
+As del Olmo-Garcia et al. (2023) mentioned, environmental entrepreneurship, green entrepreneurship, and ecoprenuership will have particular significance in the rural environment, as they can create wealth through the effective and efficient utilization of natural resources.

-In Sri Lanka, more than 80% of people live in rural areas (Department of Census and Statistics, 2024) and agriculture and related businesses, play a major role in rural livelihoods.
-Twenty rural livelihood zones have been defined as a result of a collaborative effort between the “World Food Programme” (WFP) and the state of Sri Lanka.
-These zones are based on patterns of livelihood activities and a resilience profile that takes into account the livelihood activities' diversity, food security, and sensitivity to climate change.
-With the increasing population and industrialization, Sri Lanka is facing severe challenges in preserving its biodiversity, watersheds and natural forest cover.
-Even though Sri Lanka is known to have rich biodiversity, agrochemicals, heavy metals, plastics, petrochemicals, persistent organic pollutants and endocrine-disrupting pollutants have been reported to pollute Sri Lanka (Manage et al., 2022).
-According to the annual climate risk index, Sri Lanka has been one of the top ten countries to be adversely impacted (World Health Organization, 2023).
+In Sri Lanka, more than 80% of the people live in rural areas (Department of Census and Statistics, 2024) and agriculture and related businesses play a major role in rural livelihoods.
+Twenty rural livelihood zones were defined as a result of a collaborative effort between the “World Food Program” (WFP) and the state of Sri Lanka.
+These zones are based on patterns of livelihood activities and resilience profiles that consider the diversity of livelihood activities, food security, and sensitivity to climate change.
+With increasing population and industrialization, Sri Lanka is facing severe challenges in preserving its biodiversity, watersheds, and natural forest cover.
+Although Sri Lanka is known to have rich biodiversity, agrochemicals, heavy metals, plastics, petrochemicals, persistent organic pollutants, and endocrine-disrupting pollutants have been reported to pollute Sri Lanka (Manage et al., 2022).
+According to the annual climate risk index, Sri Lanka is one of the top ten countries to be adversely impacted (World Health Organization, 2023).

-There were several projects/programmes initiated to enhance entrepreneurial environment in Sri Lanka namely; South Asia Leadership in Entrepreneurship Programme; Green Innovation Challenge; Permaculture Project.
-Unfortunately, out of 8.3 million of economically inactive population, 71 percent is still reported from rural areas (Department of Census and Statistics, 2022), further indicating the highest female unemployment rate (73.7%).
-The other issue is that about six out of six (16.0%) are multidimensionally poor, and rural regions are also one of the primary targets since over eight out of every ten (80.9%) poor people live in rural regions (Department of Census and Statistics, 2024).
-The ecoprenuership, in fact, offers the best solution to the problem of sustainable livelihood in the above challenges.
+Several projects/programs have been initiated to enhance the entrepreneurial environment in Sri Lanka, namely, South Asia Leadership in Entrepreneurship Programme, Green Innovation Challenge, and Permaculture Project.
+Unfortunately, out of the 8.3 million economically inactive people, 71 percent are still reported from rural areas (Department of Census and Statistics, 2022), further indicating the highest female unemployment rate (73.7%).
+The other issue is that about six out of six (16.0%) are multidimensionally poor, and rural regions are also one of the primary targets, since over eight out of every ten (80.9%) poor people live in rural regions (Department of Census and Statistics, 2024).
+In fact, ecoprenuership offers the best solution to the problem of sustainable livelihoods.